Nsustain/.github/profile/README.md

 with our technological skills or whatever talent you have.

 You see, this is a win-win situation.
-Farmers get technological support, while at the same time open-source developers get real-world, exciting, fun problems to solve!
+Farmers get technological support.
+We get real-world, exciting, fun problems to solve!

 This is why we made this into a non-profit organization.
-We’re planning on running this organization as long as we can, hopefully our lifetime, because helping out farmers genuinely makes us happy.
-We should thank them, too, because the fulfilment we get by doing this is great for us as well.
+We’re planning on running this organization as long as we can, hopefully our lifetime.
+We love using our skills for the betterment of environmental sustainability.
 We're honored to help you.

 <br>